jaydenlin11/3d-pathfinding-space-station/README.md

 ## Overview

-"Back to the Ship" is a personal project where I built a program to navigate a multi-level space station.
+"Back to the Ship" is a project where I built a program to navigate a multi-level space station.
 Starting from a detention cell (marked `S`), the goal is to find the quickest route to the spacecraft hangar (marked `H`) using elevators (`E`) and avoiding walls (`#`).
 The station’s layout comes from input files, and the program outputs the escape path—either as a map or a coordinate list—using BFS (queue) or DFS (stack) search algorithms.

 ## Features